CodeWringer/strive-foundryVTT/README.md

   * [X] Differentiate fate cards - introduce two types: `preset` and `custom`
     * [X] Preset items cannot be edited
     * [ ] Requires database update
-* [ ] Send actor to chat
+* [ ] Send actor to chat.
-* [ ] Send skill to chat
+* [ ] Send skill to chat.
+* [ ] Info button to open an item sheet from an actor sheet.
 * [ ] Create rules compendium/journal for easy in-app lookup of the rules.
   * [ ] Add context-dependent help buttons which link to specific rule-sections.
 * [ ] Add inline-rolling on sheets.
   * A roll result then automatically replaces the button to roll.
 * [X] Better readability through styling.
-* [ ] Add the ability to drop/pick up inventory items to/from chat.
-  * [ ] Prompt player on sendToChat, if they want to allow the transfer of their item.
 * [ ] Automatically apply/show the penalties of an injury/illness.
 * [ ] Display hint for toughness test required on half of max injuries.
+* [ ] Whether a skill ability list is expanded should no longer be stored on the item.data.